A friendly tennis club in Trottiscliffe, Kent.

-The tennis courts and clubhouse are adjacent to the village hall and school playing fields.
-The tennis courts have a tarmacadam surface and are based in a rural setting overlooking farmland; beech hedge surrounding two sides of the courts minimises wind effects.
+The tennis club is adjacent to the village hall and school playing fields.
+The courts have a tarmacadam surface and are based in a rural setting overlooking farmland, a beech hedge surrounds two sides of the courts to help minimise wind effects.
 Both courts are floodlit, the clubhouse has toilet facilities and is surrounded by a decked court viewing area.
-The car park to the front of the clubhouse can accommodate approx. 12 vehicles with additional parking available next to the Village Hall.
+The car park to the front of the clubhouse can accommodate approximately 12 vehicles with additional parking available next to the Village Hall.
 The club enjoys a healthy level of membership and actively participates in the Kent LTA leagues.
-The club also hosts the LTA’s ‘Tennis for Kids’ coaching programme.

 A Sociable Club

-We strive to create a friendly and sociable environment for players of all ability and their families/friends.
-Sunday afternoon club sessions have a focus on ‘social play’ and during the summer, members occasionally host ‘afternoon tea’ which is attended by family, guests and playing members.
+We strive to create a friendly and sociable environment for players of all abilities and their families and friends.
+Sunday afternoon club sessions have a focus on social play and during the summer members occasionally host ‘afternoon tea’ which is attended by family, guests and playing members.
 These club sessions provide an ideal opportunity for newer members to integrate into the club and get to know existing members and each other.
-The club organises social events in the village hall including themed evenings, quiz nights, and dinner-dances (see Gallery).
+The club organises various social events including themed evenings, quiz nights, and dinner-dances (see Gallery).
 Spring-Summer holiday trips to overseas tennis centres are also organised and attended by members, families and friends.
-These trips are usually to Mark Warner centres where other activities such as sailing and keep-fit, etc. are also available in addition to excellent tennis facilities in the sun!

-The club is managed by a committee of members who meet on a periodic basis and are elected at the AGM which is held each year during the month of May.
+The club is run by a management committee of members who meet on a periodic basis and are elected at the AGM which is held each year during the month of May.
 The Chairman of the club is also a member of the Parish Council Tennis Courts Committee who have overall responsibility for the facility and the land upon which the courts are built.
-Contact details for the various committee members are available in the members area of the website.
+Contact details for the various committee members are available via the members page.

 How do I become a member?